NemesisSSBU/Playable_Bosses/README.md

 *Step 1*

-- Unpack the .rar release file
+- Unpack the .zip release file

 *Step 2*

-- Drag and drop the unpacked files ("Bosses" and "Ultimate") into the root of your Switch SD card
+- Drag and drop the unpacked files ("atmosphere" and "Ultimate") into the root of your Switch SD card

 *Step 3*